Control by Darrell Vandenberg

 Key features

-• Focuses on sleight of hand with cards for close-up magic
+• Focuses on fundamental card sleight of hand for close-up magic

-• Suitable for beginners and intermediate performers to learn or refine techniques
+• Suitable for beginners and intermediate performers to build foundational skills

 Pros